 What metric are you using to gauge success?
 Jillian argues that the metrics we traditionally measure with are not accurate indicators of long term success.
 Instead she challenges us to consider new metrics – growth and relationships.
 When we measure success with things we have little control over we can feel frustrated and stuck.
 Maybe we look outwardly successful, haven’t grown or developed any meaningful relationships.
 For example, consider the

 With so many cell service providers, it's becoming harder and harder to choose the one that not only fits your needs, but doesn't cost you an arm and a leg.
 Enter Mint Mobile.
-Mint Mobile costs you as little as $15/month for a 3GB, 4G cell phone plan for one line.
-Compare that to the average cell phone bill in the US, which is right around $63/month for one line,
+Mint Mobile costs you as little as $15/month for a 3GB, 4G cell phone plan for one line, or $30/month for unlimited data.
+Compare that to the average cell phone bill in the US, which is right

 Your Financial Resilience Toolkit

 ChooseFI seeks to uncover helpful services that help you be financially resilient.
 However, we may receive compensation, at no cost to you, from the issuers of some products mentioned in this article, including from CardRatings for our coverage of credit card products.
 Opinions are the author's alone, and this content has not been provided by, reviewed, approved or endorsed by any of these entities.
 See our disclosures for more info.